Breitholtz/HPC/Assignment2.md

 If the row is done then we proceed to write it to the files with.....
 We also check if the iterations are larger than a chosen max  value, MAX_ITER, and if they are we set them to the max.
 After this we increment $ix$ and continue waiting until the next row is done.
 This repeats until the writing is finished.
 We then close the files and return.

-One should note that the while loop in this function ensures that th
+One should note that the while loop in this function ensures that the rows of the arrays are written in consecutive order which means that the picure will be assembled correctly.

 //TODO: change implementation so that we use fwrite